 A financial institution's employment as agent bank might be terminated in the event that it fails to observe a requisite standard of care or becomes insolvent.
 A successor agent bank would generally be appointed to replace the terminated agent bank, and assets held by the agent bank under the loan agreement should remain available to holders of such indebtedness.
 However, if assets held by the agent bank for the benefit of the Fund were determined to be subject to the claims of the agent bank's general creditors, the Fund might incur certain costs and delays in realizing payment on a loan or loan participation and could suffer a loss of principal and/or interest.
-In situations involving other interposed financial institutions (e.g., an insurance company or governmental agency) similar risks may arise.
+In situations involving other interposed financial institutions (e.g., an insurance company or governmental agency) similar risks may arise on such indebtedness, the Fund's NAV could be adversely affected.

-Purchasers of loans and other forms of direct indebtedness depend primarily upon the creditworthiness of the corporate borrower for payment of principal and interest.
-If the Fund does not receive scheduled interest or principal payments on such indebtedness, the Fund's NAV could be adversely affected.
 Loans that are fully secured offer the Fund more protection than an unsecured loan in the event of non-payment of scheduled interest or principal.
 However, there is no assurance that the liquidation of collateral from a secured loan would satisfy the corporate borrower's obligation, or that the collateral can be liquidated.